readyready15728/misc/stardew-valley-notes.md

 * Additionally, mods have forced me to add a separate "overflow" chest for spring comestibles.
 The main chest takes spring crops and the auxiliary chest takes spring foraged produce.
+* Or I can even use the Big Chest!
 * ...and one cooking ingredients drawer.
 (Why not just put cooking ingredients in the refrigerator?)
 * There is a [Stardew Valley Checklist](https://drive.google.com/drive/folders/1vk23YmYtXv3plTJ_3RBZ8xJyI0R3kBhy)